 Most recently, a clinical brain-computer interface system was purchased that will be used in stroke rehabilitation research.
 Other than the imaging equipment, the centre has network facilities, consultation rooms, common working areas, and in the PET-CT suite, injection rooms, a cooling room and a hot lab.
 Three MR physicists, three MR radiographers, two nuclear medicine radiographers, a nuclear medicine physician, an administrator and a business manager are employed full time.
 At any time, there are roughly 30 active research projects being conducted at CUBIC, most of which focus on addressing diseases or conditions that present major public health problems to South Africa, including HIV, Fetal Alcohol Syndrome, drug abuse, trauma, and mental health.

-The centre has 15 rooms available for clinical use, including consulting rooms, examination rooms, an MDT room and procedure room.
+The building has 15 rooms available for clinical use, including consulting rooms, examination rooms, an MDT room and procedure room.

 Atrium and Auditorium